How To Attract More, Better Clients: The Principles

 It takes deliberate effort to interest a new sort of first-time client.

-You might want clients with more serious problems, or better social connections, or who commit to timely fee payment.
+You could attract better clients.
+This rather subjective and general term should reflect your priorities.
+It might include clients with more serious problems, or different social connections, or who commit to timely fee payment.

 Your previous brand – the image people have of you – carries a momentum in their minds.
 So it takes extra effort to change people's perception.
 But you can 'tune' your marketing message to appeal to a more preferable type of client.